fbpx

 At the end of the day, a tech might be experienced and accomplished, but if they don’t take things like punctuality or good manners seriously, they might not be worth the trouble.

 Why it matters: Communication is key, especially in a customer-facing role.
 While the candidate most likely can explain the complex problem, can they explain it in a way that will make sense to (and satisfy) the customer?
-If the applicant can approach it calmly, explain it clearly, and show patience and understanding, they’ll be a major asset to your company.
+If the applicant can approach it calmly, explain it clearly, and show patience and understanding, they’ll be a major asset to your company – especially if the solution the customer needs is expensive.

-Why it matters: This electrical interview question is meant to gauge an applicant’s leadership skills.
+Why it matters: This interview question is meant to gauge an applicant’s leadership skills.
 If it’s evident to them that something is not as it should be, will they step up and take the lead to fix it?
 How will they communicate their choice?
-After all, you want employees who are proactive and engineering, but who are responsible enough to check/inform their teammates and managers of their decisions.
-If you’re looking for innovative solutions to transform daily operations, learn more about Commusoft Jobs!
+After all, you want employees who are proactive and responsible enough to inform their teammates and managers of their decisions.
+If you’re looking for technological solutions to assist you in streamlining daily operations, check out our all-in-one field service management software.

-8. Has there ever been a time you were asked to do a task you weren’t familiar with?
-How did it go?
+8. Tell me about a time where you were asked to take on a task you weren’t familiar with.

 Why it matters: It’s important that your electricians can problem-solve and face a challenge without hesitation.
 Things aren’t always going to go as planned in the field, so they need to be adaptable.
 If they can’t tell you a time they took on a challenge like this, it may be a red flag.

-Why it matters: Flexibility and openness to change is an important trait for all employees to have.
+Why it matters: Timeframes and deadlines can sometimes change on the fly.
+Being flexible and open to change is an important trait for all employees to have.
 When working on large projects there are a myriad of variables–and it’s inevitable that some change will occur.
 You want to ensure you have a team that adapts with ease, not employees who are easily frustrated by the unpredictable.

 10. What do you consider to be a job well done?

-Why it matters: Everyone wants to do a good job, but that can mean a lot of different things to different people.
+Why it matters: Everyone wants to do a good job, but that can mean a lot of different things depending on the person.
 This question gives insight into their work ethic and ensures you and the applicant are on the same page about the quality of work and what the expectations are for the position.
 This is where you should pay attention to their attitude towards customers and service, as well as technical details.

 General Electrical Interview Questions